SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Introduction

 \section{Introduction}

-Scientists working with data from ground-based, high-resolution solar telescopes were for many years required to maintain detailed knowledge about the telescopes and instruments with which their data were collected.
-With an increasing complexity of instruments and observing sequences during the last decade, this has become increasingly difficult.
+Scientists working with data from ground-based high-resolution solar telescopes were for many years required to have detailed knowledge about the telescopes and instruments with which their data were collected.
+With the complexity of instruments and observing sequences developed during the past decades, this has become increasingly difficult.
 Only the home institutes of the instruments and a few other, strong groups were able to maintain the necessary knowledge.

-Meanwhile, space-based solar telescopes have come with data pipelines that deliver well characterized data, along with metadata that facilitate their interpretation.
-Such data have then been made available to researchers around the world through web-based virtual observatories with searchable databases.
-This has significantly increased the scientific use of those data.
+Meanwhile, space-based solar telescopes have come with data pipelines that deliver well-characterized data, along with metadata that facilitate their interpretation.
+Such data have then been made available to researchers around the world through web-based virtual observatories with searchable databases, for instance, Hinode \citepads{2007SoPh..243....3K}, the Interface Region Imaging Spectrograph (IRIS; \citeads{2014SoPh..289.2733D}), and the Solar Dynamics Observatory (SDO; \citeads{2016SoPh..291.1887C}).
+This has significantly increased the scientific use of these data.